gkarakou/systemd-denotify/README.md

 CAUTION:

-if you use vim to edit files that are being monitored by systemd-denotify.py in the /etc/systemd/ and /usr/lib/systemd/ directories you will be notified when the backup files that vim writes before saving a file that is modified are written too(also known as swap files =.swp).
+if you use vim to edit files that are being monitored by systemd-denotify.py  you will be notified when the backup files that vim writes before saving a file that is modified are written too(also known as swap files =.swp).
-To overcome this annoyance -if and only if you have a ups installed (in the case of a power failure you will lose data) -you can edit /root/.vimrc and add these lines:
+To overcome this annoyance you can edit /root/.vimrc and add these lines:
 <pre>
 set nobackup